Cosmoglobe/zodipy/docs/usage.md

 *Note that the color bar for the Cloud component is logarithmic, while the others are linear.*

-## Gridding the Density Distribution of a Model
+## Gridding the interplanetary dust density distribution
 In the following example we tabulate the density distribution of the DIRBE interplanetary dust model and plot the cross section of the diffuse cloud components density in the yz-plane.